parthenocissus/krcdnc/content/projects/bantustan-book.md

     - size: "662x1000"
       caption: "Shapes of Noses of Every Person in Bantustan.
 Digital Drawing."
     - size: "870x1000"
-      caption: "Generative cartography of places Bantustan went to.
+      caption: "<a href='/work/projects/bantustan-dataviz' target='_blank'>Generative cartography of places Bantustan went to</a>.
 Algorithmic Infographics."
     - size: "1200x675"
       caption: "On the road, with Marko Đedović.
 Namibia.
 Photo: Lazar Pašćanović."
     - size: "501x501"